Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 An evaluation platform provides tools to measure, test, and monitor AI application quality.
 These platforms support the entire AI development lifecycle, from experimentation and testing to production monitoring and debugging.

 Evaluation platforms offer capabilities for running automated evaluations, collecting human feedback, tracking performance metrics, and analyzing failure modes.
-Common use cases include testing conversational AI agents, measuring RAG quality, evaluating code generation systems, and monitoring production applications.
+Common use cases include evaluating conversational agents, checking RAG quality, analyzing model outputs like code or summaries, and monitoring production traffic when the platform offers observability.

 Modern platforms integrate with AI workflows, providing prompt management, dataset curation, simulation, and observability capabilities.
-They enable teams to quantify improvements, identify regressions, and maintain consistent quality as applications evolve.
+They help teams measure improvements, catch regressions early, and keep quality steady as applications evolve; especially when platforms include online evaluation and alerting.

 Step One: Identify Your Business Problems and Goals

 Understanding your business needs is crucial and should involve critical decision-makers.
 Define specific problems before evaluating platforms.
-Are you struggling with production hallucinations?
+Are you dealing with issues like inconsistent responses, hallucinations, or unstable retrieval behavior in production?
 Need to reduce manual testing time?
 Facing regulatory compliance requirements?

 Consider whether you need pre-release testing, production monitoring, or both.
 Teams building customer-facing agents often need comprehensive agent simulation capabilities.
 Teams with mature products may prioritize real-time observability and quality monitoring.